celo-org/celo-monorepo/packages/mobile/README.md

 We use [redux-saga-test-plan][redux-saga-test-plan] to test complex sagas.
 See [`src/identity/verification.test.ts`] for an example.

-### E2E testing
+### End-to-End testing

 We use [Detox][detox] for E2E testing.
 In order to run the tests locally, you must have the proper emulator set up.
 Follow the instrutions in [e2e/README.md][e2e readme].

 Once setup is done, you can run the tests with `yarn test:e2e:android`

 ## Building APKs / Bundles

-The app can be build via the command line or in Android Studio.
+You can create your own custom build of the app via the command line or in Android Studio.
 For an exact set of commands, refer to the lanes in `fastlane/FastFile`.
 For convinience, the basic are described below:

 ### Creating a fake keystore